Conjure: to manipulate supernatural forces, using charms, roots and inanimate and handmade articles.

 I Can Heal, a six-minute film commissioned for the exhibition and produced by Mark Sloan, exhibition curator for Halsey Institute of Contemporary Art, explores the relationship between Stout and Mayfield, her alter-ego.
 Voices in recitation of what sounds like incantation accompany Stout’s/Mayfield’s action in a kind of aural palimpsest of both.

 The recitation makes use of the terms taken from the glossary at the museum’s entrance, the words of the “Parable of the Sower” from the Book of Matthew and the formula for the hoodoo spell “To Make People Love You” found in Hurston’s Mules and Men.
+Shopping online can help you get what you need at a good price and new look opening hours.
+With so many retailers available online, you can find fantastic prices on almost anything.
+Use what you have learned here to discover more great bargains.
 For instance: “Take nine lumps of starch, nine of sugar” . . . and . . . then “Distance makes no difference.
 Your mind is talking to his mind and nothing beats that.”

 In Tales of the Conjure Woman, Stout enlivens a rich tapestry of African folklore and magic.
 Her Fatima Mayfield reinvigorates a long artistic and literary tradition begun by Charles Chestnutt, who embodied the practice of African American hoodoo in the figure of the conjure woman in his 1899 book of stories The Conjure Woman.
 Chestnutt helped keep alive the thread that Zora Neale Hurston picked up 30 years later when she revived interest in African folklore and conjure tales with her writing and research.
 Authors Alice Walker and Robert Hemenway introduced Hurston to a new generation of readers in the decade after she died in a welfare home in 1960.